robotcodedev/robotcode/docs/03_reference/cli.md

 ## Commands

 The following sections outline all available commands, their usage, and the corresponding options.
+Options with and asterisk (*) can be specified multiple times.

 <!-- START -->
 ### robotcode